| Peter Upton's |

 A set of twenty crush barriers for use with stadium terracing.

-A very simple grey plastic loop which slotted into the terracing and did look exactly like their real life counterparts..
+A very simple grey plastic loop which slotted into the terracing and did look exactly like its real life counterpart.
 If like me, you had one grandstand and fifteen spectators, twenty crush barriers seemed a little excessive.
-Of course, the subbuteo crowd are all seated, and therefore don't actually need crush barriers... which is a shame, because having a few crush barriers with half a dozen supporters leaning on them would be great for representing rainy evenings at the Goldstone...
-The set was new in 1981, with a final appearance in 1983 (it's another item on the request only lists of 1982-83).
+Of course, the subbuteo crowd are all seated, and therefore don't actually need crush barriers... which is a shame, because having a few crush barriers with half a dozen supporters leaning on them would be great for representing rainy evenings at the Goldstone Ground...
+The set was new in 1981, with a final poster appearance in 1983 (it's another item on the request only lists from 1982-83).

 C186: